gtxaspec/wz_mini_hacks/README.md

 Edit run_mmc.sh, this is a script stored on the micro sd card that is run when the camera boots.
 You can change the hostname of the camera, mount NFS, add ping commands, anything you like.

 ---
+**DO NOT ENABLE FIRMWARE UPDATES, CURRENTLY THERE IS A BOOTLOADER BUG WHICH RESULTS IN A BROKEN SYSTEM.  currently set to true by default.**
 To disable automatic firmware updates, edit run_mmc.sh in the wz_mini directory on your micro sd card,
 change:
 ```